DDUPREFRA/Washington-State-EV-Charging-Infrastructure-Analysis/README.md

 - Is EV charging infrastructure keeping pace with the growth of EV adoption over time?
 - How green is Washington State's charging infrastructure?
 - Which counties have the highest concentration of renewable energy charging stations?
+- Has the pace of new station openings kept up with EV adoption growth over time?

 **Predictive Analytics**
 - Can we predict which zip codes are at risk of becoming underserved as EV adoption grows?